Skip to Main Content

 More information about your searches

-• Subject headings are prefixed with MH, for example, (MH "Anesthesia").
+• Thesaurus terms are prefixed with DE, for example, DE "Abstract Reasoning" or, for those databases that use Subject headings instead (e.g. CINAHL Plus), these are prefixed with MH, for example, (MH "Anesthesia").

-Search Options column
+Understanding the Search Options

 • Proximity means that your target terms were searched close to one another, unless you added search operators, such as AND and OR, or an exact phrase search.